 These medications are covered with a prescription from your medical provider and per the HealthPartners formulary:

-- Aspirin to prevent cardiovascular disease for adults aged 50-59 with risk factors.
+- Low dose aspirin to prevent cardiovascular disease for adults aged 50-59 with risk factors.

 - Oral fluoride supplementation where water source does not contain fluoride for children aged 6 months to preschool.